- Review of: Stansberry Research

 For this review, I subscribed to the Stansberry & Associates Investment Research’s most popular and flagship newsletter — Stansberry’s Investment Advisory.
 Stansberry Research is the largest independent investment newsletter publication in the world with a reported 500,000 plus subscribers.

-I’m not going to get into too much detail about the video, because you can watch it yourself from the link above.
+I’m not going to get into too much detail about the videos because you can watch them yourself from the links above.

-What I will say, is the promotion appears to be all hype, but does have a lot of solid economics and facts within the video.
-The conclusions of course are Porter’s opinion though.
+What I will say is the promotions appear to be all hype, but they do have a lot of solid economics and facts within the video.
+The conclusions, of course, are Porter’s opinion though.

 What You Get When You Sign Up